 You can even predict mishaps in the Philodendron by looking at the color of the new growth.

-If the twigs have green leaves, every requirement is accordingly.
-But if the new leaves show yellow discoloration, be ready to understand the cause since it is abnormal.
+But if your Philodendron’s new leaves are yellow, be ready to understand the cause since it is abnormal.

-Why are My Philodendron Leaves Turning Yellow?
+Why is My Philodendron Leaves Turning Yellow?

 1. Improper Watering

 If the watering need is tardy, it can become the most common cause of Philodendron’s yellow leaves.

 Continuously watering Philodendrons in fall and winter can cause overwatering problems, chipping their roots directly due to less oxygen.